>

 StringTie v2.2.1 usage: stringtie <in.bam ..> [-G <guide_gff>] [-l <prefix>] [-o <out.gtf>] [-p <cpus>] [-v] [-a <min_anchor_len>] [-m <min_len>] [-j <min_anchor_cov>] [-f <min_iso>] [-c <min_bundle_cov>] [-g <bdist>] [-u] [-L] [-e] [--viral] [-E <err_margin>] [--ptf <f_tab>] [-x <seqid,..>] [-A <gene_abund.out>] [-h] {-B|-b <dir_path>} [--mix] [--conservative] [--rf] [--fr] Assemble RNA-Seq alignments into potential transcripts.
 Options: ...

-Use the following commands to identify novel isoforms and estimate isoform-level expression.
-First, run StringTie for each sample (sample1, sample2, sample3, and sample4):
+Run the following commands to identify novel isoforms and estimate isoform-level expression.
+Start by running StringTie on each of the four samples (sample1 through sample4):

 $ stringtie sample1.bam -G annotation.gtf -o sample1.gtf $ stringtie sample2.bam -G annotation.gtf -o sample2.gtf $ stringtie sample3.bam -G annotation.gtf -o sample3.gtf $ stringtie sample4.bam -G annotation.gtf -o sample4.gtf

-The -G option provides the reference annotation as a guide during isoform assembly.
+The -G option provides a reference annotation file that serves as a guide during isoform assembly.

-The output GTF file has the following columns:
+The output GTF file contains the following columns:

 ColumnDescription